snwfldp/ResQ/README.md

-# Firebase Studio
+# ResQ

-This is a NextJS starter in Firebase Studio.

-To get started, take a look at src/app/page.tsx.
+ResQ is a platform that helps ambulances transporting patients swiftly deliver them to the emergency departments of university hospitals.